 And now for something a little different:

 The Babes will bake and post on August 15th in honor of Julia Child’s 100th birthday, and we would love for the Buddies (that is, anyone who would like to play), to join us in posting on that day.
 Big thanks to Elle for creating the invitation.
-For the recipe we will be baking, please email me: (NB: This is an invitation for NEXT month, August.
+For the recipe we will be baking, please contact me.
+(NB: This is an invitation for NEXT month, August.
 THIS month (July), Buddies are still invited to make the Easy Little Bread.)